LiveInFaith/LiveInFaith/README.md

 #  Hello, I'm Heinrich Rudman  👋

 ## 💻 About Me
-I'm a Final-year Software Engineering student at Belgium Campus & focused on building reliable backends and algorithmic solutions.
+Final-year Software Engineering student that is focused on building reliable backends and algorithmic solutions.
 I enjoy designing robust APIs, digging into algorithms, and working with others to ship quality software.
 I'm a problem solver at heart and enjoy turning hard problems into clean, scalable code.